Flying with a Dog - Guidelines, Tips, and Helpful Tactics

 Is it Possible to Fly a Dog on a Plane?

 Yes, you can fly with your dog if it is a trained service dog.
-The procedure of taking your dog on the plane, on the other hand, has gotten more difficult.
+The procedure of taking your service or emotional support dog on the plane, on the other hand, has gotten more difficult.

 The previous approach was "too basic" and lacked the necessary security precautions.